See also: Rulers of the 6th-from-Chandra - what social material bhava do they rule

 Emotionally, one may feel a dislike of other Surya-karaka roles such as politicians, entertainers, and celebrity culture as a whole.
 Male authority figures may act in emotionally disruptive or bullying fashion.

-If Chandra occupies Meena (so that Surya-Simha) or Chandra-Vrizchika (so that Surya-Mesha) emotionally founded distrust toward the kingly-figures (Simha), toward bossy male warriors, and toward "good ole boy" male politics might be quite intense.
+If Chandra occupies Meena (= Surya-Simha) or Chandra-Vrizchika (= Surya-Mesha) emotionally founded distrust toward the kingly-figures (Simha), toward bossy male warriors, and toward "good ole boy" male politics might be quite intense.

 Mangala-6th-from-Chandra can be directly confrontational toward problematic situations.
 Such a person may be perceived as emotionally excitable, aggressive toward police, protectors or parent-agents who may be in disagreement, and prone toward pre-emptive self-defense.

-Brother may be disagreeable, ill, often financially stressed
+Brother (Kuja) may be disagreeable, ill, often financially stressed

 In the nativity of a sibling, bhratri-karaka Mangala residing in 6th-from-Chandra may suggest a repeating conflicted pattern of the relationship between brother and the native.
 Brother-figures may include male co-workers, male classmates, fellow soldiers and other fraternal bonds.